I want to use a third-party identity provider (IdP) to configure AWS IAM Identity Center for my Amazon Cognito user pool.

 Complete the following steps:

-- Before you activate IAM Identity Center, review the prerequisites and considerations.
+- Review the IAM Identity Center prerequisites and considerations.

 - Activate IAM Identity Center.

-- Choose your identity source and create a user.
+- Confirm your identity source, and then create a user.

 Complete the following steps: